jrharbin-york/SBTPredictors/README.md

-An Illustrative example result set for one use case is placed under *./example-results* (for reasons of disk space and anonymisation, only partial results are provided not including many of the generated predictors, since the full generated result sets are many GBs)
+An Illustrative example result set for one use case is placed under *./example-results* (for reasons of disk space and anonymisation, only partial results are provided not including many of the generated predictors, since the full generated result sets are many GBs).
+The use case name is also anonymised.

 # Selector testing